Skip to content

 bash

-moq-token --key root.jwk verify < alice.jwt
+moq-token-cli verify --key root.jwk < alice.jwt

 Supported Algorithms